igor-rdgs/alura-books/README.md

 # AluraBooks
-Projetct from Alura's Front-End school to practice responsiveness in HTML and CSS.
+Project from Alura's Front-End school to practice responsiveness in HTML and CSS.